Visaging/Mess-Nutrition-Predictor/README.md

 We've all experienced it: trying to meet our daily protein or calorie goals while eating at a college dining hall with strict, limited, and often changing menus.
 The Mess Nutrition Predictor is a web application that uses machine learning.
 It replaces the tedious task of calculating macros from dining hall meals with an AI system that figures out your exact nutritional intake based on the school dining hall and the meal choices you make.

 ## 2. Features
-* **Multi-Mess Support:** The training of the model relies on a unique dataset that consists of 84 actual meal combinations.
-These combinations originate from five distinct campus dining spots: Mayuri Boys, Mayuri Girls, Rassense, Safal, JMB, and AB Caterers
+* **Multi-Mess Support:** The model's training is based on a distinct dataset containing 84 real meal combinations.
+These options come from five unique campus dining locations: Mayuri Boys, Mayuri Girls, Rassense, Safal, JMB, and AB Caterers
 * **Cascading UI Logic:** The interface is designed to filter meal choices as you make them.
 Select "JMB Mess" for "Thursday," and you'll only see what's available that day.
 * **Instant Visual Feedback:** Dynamic metric cards present the predicted macronutrients, all laid out in a modern, easy-to-read dashboard.